Application Security Best Practices 2025

 Top threats: API1:2025 Broken Object Level Authorization, API2:2025 Broken Authentication, API3:2025 Broken Object Property Level Authorization, API4:2025 Unrestricted Resource Consumption, API5:2025 Broken Function Level Authorization.
 Each requires specific mitigation strategies.

-Compliance - GDPR, SOC2, ISO27001
+Compliance - GDPR, SOC2, ISO 27001

 "GDPR is just a checkbox, right?"
-No. In 2024, GDPR fines exceeded €2.5 billion.
-Amazon paid €746 million, Meta €1.2 billion.
-These aren't numbers to ignore.
+No. In 2024, GDPR fines exceeded 2.5 billion euros.
+Amazon paid 746 million euros, Meta 1.2 billion euros.
+You can't ignore numbers like that.

 GDPR Technical Requirements